tudelft3d/City3D/README.md

 ### About the solvers
 This demo program uses the open-source SCIP solver by default, which is slightly slower than Gurobi.

-To use Gurobi, one has to modify the code in XXX as well as obtain a license (free for academic use) from [here](https://www.gurobi.com/downloads/end-user-license-agreement-academic/).
+To use Gurobi, one has to modify the code [here](https://github.com/tudelft3d/City3D/blob/3d3bd5cf0dd22fde20ecd5d0de7207ab0dd0a90e/City3D/main_window.cpp#L627) as well as obtain a license (free for academic use) from [here](https://www.gurobi.com/downloads/end-user-license-agreement-academic/).
 ---

 ### Citation